EmeryCSI/CSI-244W24_GuidedActivity1/README.md

 14. Type `git commit -m "Guided Activity 1 Complete"`.
 15. Type `git push` to push the changes to GitHub.

 If you have any questions about this assignment please reach out to myself or our TA for this course.

-Feel free to message your instructor or the TA on Canvas if you have any questions.